oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 </details>

 For this lab we're going to use an nginx based Ingress controller.
-The nginx based Ingress controller is maintained by the Kubernetes team, but there are several others that could be used in your environments if you want.
+The nginx based Ingress controller we use here is maintained by the Kubernetes team, but there are several others that could be used in your environments if you want.
 There are a list of commercial and open source Ingress controllers in the [Kubernetes ingress documentation](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)

 Firstly we need to create a namespace for the ingress controller.